OpenTranslationBible/open-bible/en-GB/43.John/md/john-10.md

 ## John 10:27

-My sheep hear my voice; I know them, and they follow me.
+For my sheep hear my voice; I know them, and they follow me.

 ## John 10:28